pinguin-halt/ser/README.md

 - [**EmoDB**](https://www.kaggle.com/datasets/piyushagni5/berlin-database-of-emotional-speech-emodb)

 ## Emotional Classification Performance
+Given the current absence of standardized benchmarks and methods in speech emotion recognition, we conducted extensive evaluations across multiple test sets and performed a thorough comparison with recent state-of-the-art results.
+We used 6 datasets including RAVDESS, TESS, SAVEE, EMO-DB, CREMA-D, and EMOVO.
 ![](figure/comparions_graph.png?raw=true)
 ## Feature Extraction
 Feature extraction is the main part of the speech emotion recognition system.
 It is basically accomplished by changing the speech waveform to a form of parametric representation at a relatively lesser data rate